Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 When Sera brought her face so close to him that he could feel her breaths, Yuu couldn’t resist saying to her.

-「Ah… Haa… I want to put it in… I want to put it in!
-Inside of you, big sis Sera… q, quickly!」
+"Ah… Haa… I want to put it in… I want to put it in!
+Inside of you, big sis Sera… q, quickly!"

-「Ahaan, I love the look on your face just now, Yuu.
+"Ahaan, I love the look on your face just now, Yuu.
 I love it… say it one more time.
-If you don’t, I won’t let you put it in.」
+If you don’t, I won’t let you put it in."

 Sera did her final teasing at such a close distance that their lips were almost touching.

-「Kuh… I want to insert my dick in your tight pussy… and be connected with you at your deepest part, big sis Sera!
-And then… I want to cum as hard as I can!」
+"Kuh… I want to insert my dick in your tight pussy… and be connected with you at your deepest part, big sis Sera!
+And then… I want to cum as hard as I can!"

-「What will happen… when you cum?」
+"What will happen… when you cum?"

-「I’ll impregnate you, big sis Sera… my half-blood elder sister with my semen.」
+"I’ll impregnate you, big sis Sera… my half-blood elder sister with my semen."

-「Ufufu.
-Yes… I’m going to get impregnated… by my beloved little brother, Yuu.」
+"Ufufu.
+Yes… I’m going to get impregnated… by my beloved little brother, Yuu."

 Just as he thought the glans was getting enveloped with wet and soft things, Sera gently pressed her lips on Yuu’s.

-「Nmm!」
+"Nmm!"

-「Mufufu… Nghh, ahh…」
+"Mufufu… Nghh, ahh…"

 As they sealed each other’s lips and let out an inaudible exhale, Yuu got connected with Sera.

 Yuu felt like he could hear Elena’s muffled moans, but he was in the middle of the long-awaited penetration, so they felt kind of distant.

-「Oh… ooooh… hiiiin!
-T, this is… what I’ve always wanted!」
+"Oh… ooooh… hiiiin!
+T, this is… what I’ve always wanted!"

 When the penis poked the deepest part of her vagina, Sera jerked her face up and let out a cry as if she couldn’t hold back her feelings, but then, she plopped down and rubbed her cheeks against his.

-「Big sis Sera?」
+"Big sis Sera?"

 Her messy hair fell over Yuu’s face.

 Smelling its sweet fragrance, Yuu tried to ask how Sera was doing.

-「Ahn…」
+"Ahn…"

 Still turning her face down, Sera began to move hips ever so slowly.